kynex7510/3dbrew/content/AMPXI:GetPersonalizedTicketInfoList.md

 # Description

 Returns [Ticket Info](Application_Manager_Services#ticketinfo "wikilink") structures for user titles (excluding CTR or TWL system titles, and also DLP child titles).
+In addition, the ticket console ID is checked and tickets with a console ID = 0 (meaning Common ETickets, for system titles, or preinstalls) are skipped.